postcss/postcss/README.md

 Parcel will even automatically install these plugins for you.

-> Please be aware of [the several issues in Version 1](https://github.com/parcel-bundler/parcel/labels/CSS%20Preprocessing).
-[Version 2](https://github.com/parcel-bundler/parcel/projects/5) may resolved the issues via [issue #2157](https://github.com/parcel-bundler/parcel/issues/2157).
+> Please, be aware of [the several issues in Version 1](https://github.com/parcel-bundler/parcel/labels/CSS%20Preprocessing).
+Notice, [Version 2](https://github.com/parcel-bundler/parcel/projects/5) may resolve the issues via [issue #2157](https://github.com/parcel-bundler/parcel/issues/2157).

 [Parcel]: https://parceljs.org